RaRa-digiLab/enb-curator/data/curated/README.md

-### Cleaned files
+### Curated files

-This directory contains MARC21XML records that are converted to tabular format with `./src/python/convert.py` and filtered and cleaned with `./src/python/clean.py`.
+This directory contains MARC21XML records that are filtered, cleaned, harmonized and linked with `./src/python/curate.py`.

 The files are ignored by git.